PatelFarhaan/spot-platform-v2/README.md

 reduce the no of labels in loki reduce the no of labels in prometheus aws ssm agents instead of bios key name pem file

+define no of apps to run (like redis or artifactory or licensed apps) define r53 config for ports convert to yaml tcl service?